perfsonar/docs/release_candidates/4.0rc3/_sources/install_hardware_details.txt

 The development team recommends a minimum of 4GB of volatile memory on all systems running the full installation of the perfSONAR Toolkit.
 There are three intense operations that occur on a perfSONAR Toolkit that require the support of memory:

 User's that choose to forgo some of these functions (e.g. a Bundle that does not feature a web interface, or measurement archive) will not need as much memory support.
-The recomended amount of memory for the toolkit (4GB) will ensure proper concurrent operation of all measurement tools, web services, and supporting products such as databases.
+The recommended amount of memory for the toolkit (4GB) will ensure proper concurrent operation of all measurement tools, web services, and supporting products such as databases.

 Nodes that will not run all functions of the perfSONAR toolkit might function with as little as 1GB of memory, although the project recommends at least 2GB to ensure proper operation.